 Ca Tru Singing

-Originated from a form of entertainment in royal palace, Ca tru flourished in the 15th century in Vietnam and was branched out into being performed in communal houses, inns and private homes.
-To perform Ca tru, there should be at least three performers: a female singer is responsible for the vocals while playing the “phach” (an instrument made of wood or bamboo that includes two elements, a bamboo platform and small wooden sticks to beat on the platform); a musician plays the “dan day” (a long-necked lute with three silk strings and 10 frets); a drummer (often a scholar or the author of the song) beats the “trong chau” (a praise drum).
+Originating as a form of entertainment in royal palaces, Ca tru flourished in the 15th century in Vietnam and has since expanded to be performed in communal houses, inns, and private homes.
+To perform Ca tru, at least three performers are required: a female singer who is responsible for the vocals while playing the “phach” (an instrument made of wood or bamboo incorporating two elements—a bamboo platform and small wooden sticks used to beat on the platform); a musician who plays the “dan day” (a long-necked lute with three silk strings and 10 frets); and a drummer (often a scholar or the creator of the song) who beats the “trong chau” (a praise drum).

 Conversations (0)